oklm-wsh/Farfadet/README.md

   | `A lst -> eval e [ char $ '['; !!arr; char $ ']'] lst
 ```

-It's much better.
+Much better.
 And it's like a `printf` function in OCaml with a little
-overhead to facilite the serialization of any data with a `Faraday` backend.
+overhead to facilitate the serialization of any data with a `Faraday` backend.
 And
 you can do more.

 Another example is to use a `memcpy` implementation instead a `memmove`
 implementation (provided by the standard library).

-In fact, you can create your *blitter* and use it inside [Faraday] like:
+In fact, you can create your *blitter* and use it inside `Faraday` like:

 ```ocaml
 let memcpy s soff d doff len =